Spiffo/be_alert/custom_components/be_alert/to_do.md

 # TODO: before you call the webservice, check if there are any sensors or binary sensors that exist under this integration

 # DONE: check if unloading a sensor actually happens

+# TODO: Can you help me create a `hacs.json` file for this integration?